qinh3uofm/README/Hosting online resume using Etter’s Morden Technical Writing.md

 By making my resume target specific jobs, I make sure all the information contained in it is what my audience wants to see.

 ### 4.Style
-In Etter’s book, he mentioned for a good technical writing style, writers should provide consistency of words, proper headers, images, and use inline style to offset important text.
+In Etter's book, he mentioned for a good technical writing style, writers should provide consistency of words, proper headers, images, and use inline style to offset important text.
 I use consistent words in my resume, every part of the resume has a unique header, and all of the important information is in bold.

 ### 5.Catalog the Diff
 Etter believes record changes to a product are one of the most important functions of a technical writer.
 Good change logs convince people to upgrade, inspire confidence in the direction of a product, and help developers take advantage of new features.
 Before I make changes to my resume, I create a new branch on my repository first, after I have down all the changes I merge the new branch to the main branch and commit it.